-In Richmond, 20-29 year olds have the highest case rate by age group over the last four weeks, followed by 30-39 and 70-79 year olds.
-Individuals aged 20-29 have the highest cumulative case rate in Richmond.
-In Henrico, individuals 30-39 and 70-79 showed the highest case rates in the last four weeks, while 20-29 year olds have the highest cumulative case rate.
+In Richmond, 20-29 and 30-39 year olds have the highest case rate by age group over the last four weeks, followed by 40-49 year olds.
+In addition, individuals aged 20-29 have the highest cumulative case rate in Richmond.
+In Henrico, individuals 70 and over show the highest case rates in the last four weeks, followed by 30-39 year olds, while 20-29 year olds have the highest cumulative case rate.